NickRyder/PoECraft/README.md

 - **Crafts one affix at a time** - Even when a currency orb puts multiple affixes on an item, it accomplishes this by randomly selecting a mod from the available mod pool one at time
 - **1:3:8 split for total number of affixes** - For items with a max of 6 mods, extensive data farming has shown that there is a 1/12 chance for 6 mods, 4/12 chance for 5 mods, and 7/12 chance for 6 mods

+## Features to Implement
+- Max Prefix/Suffix other than 3/3
+- Meta Crafting Mods
+- Beast Crafting
+- More Currency Items

 ## Affix Weights
 There are multiple entities which influence the affix weighting.
 - **Mod Groups** - In `RePoE.mods` every affix has a property `group`.
 Only one total mod can show up from each group on the item